dawaltconley/awwg/_campaigns/yemen/war-powers.md

 ## Further Action

 If you would like to do more to advocate for this legislation, there are further steps you can take.
-We recommend organizing a meeting with other concerned constituents at your Senator's office—or, if they are not amenable to that, organizing a protest outside!
+We recommend organizing a meeting with other concerned constituents at your senator's office—or, if they are not amenable to that, organizing a protest outside!

 The [Yemeni Alliance Committee](https://docs.google.com/document/d/1UJWpQuguJ2A64tZ8htsx-HrYXnvZwjlpyByt1pviTAA/edit?usp=sharing) has put together a helpful [toolkit](https://docs.google.com/document/d/1UJWpQuguJ2A64tZ8htsx-HrYXnvZwjlpyByt1pviTAA/edit) for supporting the effort to end US support for the war on Yemen.